Ali Murad Mound

-The Ali Murad Mound is an archaeological site situated at Tehseel Johi, Dadu District, Sindh, Pakistan.
-The site was explored together with named by renowned archaeologist N. G. Majumdar.
-It is located at distance of 20 miles from Dadu towards south-west.
-The eight miles from Ghazi Shah Mound and 14 miles to the south of Johi town.
-At top of mound, an ancient hamlet was discovered surrounded by defensive walls built with stone blocks.
-According to Mortimer Wheeler, the Pottery of Harappan culture, terracotta figurines of bull and pig, chert flakes, a small bronze axe, beads of steatite, agate and carnelian and several terracotta of imitation cakes were found here.
+The Ali Murad Mound is an archaeological site situated at Johi Tehsil, in Dadu District of Sindh, Pakistan.
+The site was explored as well as named by archaeologist N. G. Majumdar.

+It is located 20 miles from Dadu towards the southwest.
+It is eight miles from Ghazi Shah Mound and 14 miles to the south of Johi town.

+At the top of the mound, an ancient hamlet was discovered surrounded by defensive walls built with stone blocks.
+According to Mortimer Wheeler, the pottery of Harappan culture, terracotta figurines of bull and pig, chert flakes, a small bronze axe, beads of steatite, agate and carnelian and several terracotta of imitation cakes were found here.
 The fortified antique village or palace was recorded on this high mound.